Initial Installation Completed September 2021

-The initial marking will start the first week in August in the San Rafael/Lincoln Hill neighborhood.
-Sign installation and final stripping will occur in late August.
+The initial markings were completed in late August in the San Rafael/Lincoln Hill neighborhood.
+Sign installation and final stripping occurred in mid-September.
 The boxes do not impact entirely off-street parking.

 Parking Box Locations

-The parking boxes are being installed first on San Rafael Lincoln Hill following a roadside vegetation removal program.
+The parking boxes were first installed first on San Rafael Lincoln Hill following a roadside vegetation removal program.
 Combined, these efforts improve routine access and safety while assuring fire engines and ambulances can safely respond to calls for service.
 The parking boxes and roadside fuel reduction are also part of the City, County, and Marin Wildfire Prevention Authority efforts to improve evacuation routes.

 In August 2020, our City Council approved San Rafael Fire's Wildfire Prevention and Protection Action Plan, a master planning document to guide continual efforts to reduce the risk of wildfire in the City of San Rafael.
 One of the objectives of this plan was to establish a "parking box" program on narrow, hilly streets to ensure emergency vehicles could pass during an emergency.
 In February 2021, an ordinance proposing to amend San Rafael Municipal Code Section 5.40.080 to include parking restrictions on narrow, hilly streets throughout the City was approved by City Council.